kubernetes-sigs/cluster-api-provider-packet/docs/layer2/layer2_support.md

 Key objectives for this phase include:
 - Implementing Hybrid Bonded Mode and Hybrid Unbonded Modes to enhance Layer2 functionalities in CAPP.
 - Enabling CAPP to attach network ports to specific VLANs or VXLANs.
-- Allowing CAPP to configure Layer2 networking at the OS level on a metal node, including creating sub-interfaces and assigning IP addresses.
+- Allowing CAPP to configure Layer2 networking at the OS level on a metal node, including creating sub-interfaces, assigning IP addresses, and assigning VLANs.
-- Ensuring CAPP can track the lifecycle of available IP addresses from VRF Range.
+- Ensuring CAPP can track the lifecycle of available IP addresses from a specified range, which may be arbitrarily defined or sourced from VRF

 Non-Goals